paulschwoerer/leafplayer/README.md

 # LeafPlayer

 LeafPlayer is a privately hosted music streaming server.
-It's best suited to a group of friends, owning a server and wanting to share their music collection with each other.
+It enables you to access your private music collection from anywhere where there's internet access.

 ## Quick start